-POL SCI 1: The Government of the United States
+POL SCI 001: The Government of the United States

-- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCD B1, CSUGE D, IGETC 4, C-ID POLS 110 - This is an introductory course in the principles and problems in the national, state, and local areas.
+- 3 units, Letter, 3 lec, DE, Honors - DA, CSU/UC, LACCDGE B1 & B2, CSUGE D, US2 & 3, IGETC 4, C-ID POLS 110 - This is an introductory course in the principles and problems in the national, state, and local areas.
 This course meets California State University requirements for United States Constitution and California state and local government.

-POL SCI 002: Modern World Governments
+POL SCI 002: Introduction to Comparative Politics

-- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCD B2, CSUGE D, IGETC 4, C-ID POLS - An introduction to the comparative analysis of political systems, including their histories, political institutions and processes, political cultures, and public policies.
+- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE B2, CSUGE D, IGETC 4, C-ID POLS 130 - An introduction to the comparative analysis of political systems, including their histories, political institutions and processes, political cultures, and public policies.
 Theoretical issues are included.
-Britain, France or Germany, Russia, China and Japan or India are studied, as well as Mexico, Brazil, Nigeria, South Africa, or Iran.
+Britain, France or Germany, Russia, China and Japan or India are studied, as well as Mexico, Brazil, Nigeria, South Africa, or Iran. - Prior to Fall 2021, the title of this course was Modern World Governments.